Durham University: Student organisations

-Approximately 200 student clubs and organisations run on Durham's campuses, covering academic, arts, culture and faith, hobbies and games, outdoors, politics, law and music interests.
+There are more than 300 student clubs and organisations at Durham, covering a wide range of interests.
 Durham Students' Union (DSU) charters and provides most of the funding for these organisations.
 The Durham Union Society, founded in 1842 as Durham's Student Debating & Union Society, claims to be the largest independent student society in Durham, and hosts weekly debates and addresses from invited guests.
 The Durham University History Society is the oldest academic society at the university, founded in 1926.